apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 }
 ```

-Additionally, dynamic reloadable Groovy beans can be defined in `deployerConfigContext.xml`.
+Additionally, dynamic reloadable Groovy beans can be defined in the `deployerConfigContext.xml`.
 These definitions
 are directly read from a `.groovy` script which is monitored for changes and reloaded automatically.
 Here is a dynamic `messenger` bean defined whose definition is read from a `Messenger.groovy` file,
 and is monitored for changes every 5 seconds.